rolypolytoy/S1/Electron Column/README.md

 - -200V biased Wehnelt Cylinder.
 - A Tungsten Thermionic source with a 60 micrometers cathode radius, and 25 micrometers initial beam spread radially

-An electrostatic condenser lens, and an electrostatic objective lens- we're building off the [Applied Science SEM proof-of-concept](https://www.youtube.com/watch?v=VdjYVF4a6iU&t=467s) which already uses electrostatic lenses, but we use much higher voltages, and einzel lenses instead of cylindrical lenses, and simulate the column in its entirety.
+The most prohibitive components are the filaments (which might cost $100 total for a pack of 10) and the beam limiting aperture ($70 bucks at the most).

-The full CAD design of the electron column post-design is incoming, but all the geometric data's fully available in the design, which already accounts for being inside an enclosed vacuum chamber due to its Dirichlet boundary conditions.
+We're building off the [Applied Science SEM proof-of-concept](https://www.youtube.com/watch?v=VdjYVF4a6iU&t=467s) but we're using electromagnetic lenses instead.

 **Disclaimer:** Do not do anything related to any voltages close to or above mains if your design hasn't been thoroughly vetted by both electrical engineers and electricians, and assembled with full propriety.
 Don't do anything stupid, for your own sake, and it's always better to have too much clearance distances, put too much tape, use too many safety practices, or just not engage with power electronics than end up dead.
 Electricity will kill you if you don't respect it, which is why more than half of the design decisions we make are about safety to a pedantic degree.
 Cheap, low-cost and open-source doesn't mean unsafe or without industry-standard practices.
 If you don't have power electronics expertise, it's honestly safer to just not mess around with this and look at this as a speculative exercise entirely, because dealing with the power electronics is actually harder than the design process of the electron column just because of how much everything becomes conductor-like at high voltages.
 Vacuum interiors mitigate this, but you don't design for vacuums but for normal operation because it might be turned on even when it's in air.